Baldwin County

 Service Animals

-serviceAnimal_smAnimals such as guide dog(s), signal dog or other animals individually trained to work or perform tasks for an individual with a disability, are welcome to board the vehicle with the disabled person at no charge.
-The animal trained to work or perform tasks for an individual is to be under the control of the individual not BRATS.
+Animals such as guide dog(s), signal dog or other animals trained to work or perform tasks for an individual with a disability, are welcome to board the vehicle with the disabled person at no charge.
+The service animal is to be under the control of the passenger at all times.
 If an animal has created a prior incident posing a direct threat to the health and safety of others, the service animal will be excluded from service with BRATS.
 Please respect that these are working animals and are not to be touched or distracted while performing their duties.
+NOTE: The Federal Dept. of Transportation does not recognize emotional support animals as service animals.

 Baldwin County Seal White